criblio/appscope/website/src/pages/docs/cli-reference.md

 ### Command Syntax

-To execute CLI commands, the basic syntax is:
+To execute CLI subcommands, the basic syntax is:

 ```
-./scope <command> [flags] [options]
+./scope <subcommand> [flags] [options]
 ```

 ### Commands Available

-To see a list of available commands, enter `./scope` alone, or `./scope -h`, or `./scope --help`.
+To see a list of available subcommands, enter `./scope` alone, or `./scope -h`, or `./scope --help`.
 This displays the basic help listing below.

 ```
 Cribl AppScope Command Line Interface